 Similarly, Amazon’s shopping algorithm makes personalized clothing recommendations based on user preferences and social media behavior.

-But AI is disrupting more than just personalized fashion and e-commerce.
+But Artificial Intelligence is disrupting more than just personalized fashion and e-commerce.
 Its next big break will take place in the customer service arena.

 According to a recent Zendesk study, good customer service increases the possibility of a purchase by 42%, while bad customer service translates into a 52% chance of losing that sale forever.
 This means more than half of us will stop shopping at a store due to a single disappointing customer service interaction.